 Google Chrome will open, and you’ll see the default Chrome welcome page.

-At this point, you have Chrome installed on your CentOS machine.
-You can sign-in to Chrome with your Google Account to sync your bookmarks, history, passwords, and other settings on all your devices.
+From here you can sign-in to Chrome with your Google Account to sync your bookmarks, history, passwords, and other settings on all your devices.

 Updating Google Chrome